Tory L. Silvestrin, DDS, MSD, MSHPE

 4. GPA and Class Rank- A cumulative grade point average (GPA) of 3.0 or higher.
 Applicants should request the dean of their dental school to provide a letter with their official GPA and class rank.

-5. National Board Dental Examination (NBDE) - Successful completion of the National Board Dental Examination Part I and Part II (when available) is required for all U.S.-trained applicants.
+5. National Board Dental Examination (NBDE) - Successful completion of the National Board Dental Examination Part I and Part II (when available) or Integrated National Board Dental Examination (INBDE) (if applicable) is required for all U.S.-trained applicants.
 Please allow plenty of time for NBDE score report requests to be processed by the ADA.
 Have NBDE scores sent to email@example.com.
 We cannot accept NBDE scores reported in a Dean's letter as an official report of test results.
 Request NBDE scores

 6. English Proficiency Exam - Regardless of nationality or citizenship, an applicant whose native language is not English or whose secondary education has been given outside the U.S. is required to pass one of the following English proficiency tests: